-Want to sound fancy during your next barbecue or outdoor outing?
-Tell your fellow roasters what happens when roasting those marshmallow you’re making over the campfire or last heat of the barbecue!
-Don’t know what happens yourself?
+Want to sound smart during your next barbecue or outdoor outing?
+Tell your fellow roasters what happens when roasting those marshmallow you’re making over the campfire or barbecue!
+Don’t know what happens?!
 Good thing we’ve written this post on exactly that topic :-).

 Even though not everyone will admit, roasting marshmallows is just as must fun for adults as it is for kids.
-Somehow placing those marshmallows on a stick, slowly turning them about in the heat, seeing them brown slowly, and of course preventing them from burning is a great way to end a barbecue (unless you’re more a cookie person, in that case you should end with a barbcue cookie!).
+Somehow placing those marshmallows on a stick, slowly turning them around in the heat, seeing them brown slowly and taking them out of the heat just before they burn is a great way to end a barbecue (unless you’re more of a cookie person, in that case you should end with a barbecue cookie!).
+While you relax, a lot of chemistry is going on right in front of your eyes though.

 What happens to a marshmallow above the fire?